 The lens is detachable, which gives pilots the ability to further customize their shots.
 And the Inspire 1 PRO’s arms move up during flight, giving your camera a 360 degree view.

-The Inspire 1 PRO is one of the top professional drones on the market right now.
+The Inspire 1 PRO is one of the best consumer UAVs on the market right now.

 It allows in-flight access to your GoPro, giving you the ability to adjust camera settings, start recording, and stop recording while flying.
 Solo also comes with four autonomous flight modes that differ slightly from DJI’s — Follow Me, Orbit, Cable Cam, and Selfie.

 The quadcopter’s controller is manufactured in a video game design to make it easier to handle, and it offers one-touch takeoff and landing.

 This is one of the few drones that beginners and veterans alike can fly to get professional quality shots.